IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-9.md

 ## Kruskal's Algorithm

-Main idea: process the edges from lightest to heaviest
+Main idea: process all the edges from lightest to heaviest

 Demo of Kruskal's algorithm